ravmiecznik/PyQt4UbuntuDevEnv/README.md

+# EMUBT development environemnt setup.

+>EMUBT app was created with old PyQt4 framework which tends to be problematic to run on recent Ubuntu versions like 22.04.
+This solution lets to deploy PyQt4 development in isolation from newer system version.

-To run an X application on Docker, you need to follow these steps:
+## In general to run an X application on Docker, you need to follow these steps:

 1. Install Docker: Ensure Docker is installed on your host system (Ubuntu 22.04).
 You can follow the official Docker documentation for installation instructions.

 2. Pull the Ubuntu 16.04 Docker image: Open a terminal and run the following command to download the Ubuntu 16.04 image from Docker Hub:
    ```
-   docker pull ubuntu:16.04
+   docker pull ubuntu:18.04
    ```

 3. Run the Docker container: Execute the following command to start the Docker container with the X display and audio settings: